Sedition and Other Bedtime Stories

 The essence of liberty is the rule of law - Robert H. Jackson 1953

 Thinking through and beyond rhetoric from both the Left and Right.
 Sitting in the moderate camp and then suddenly realising that there are more choices in life than left, right and centre.
 What a tiny room to live out your life.
 I stripped colour to reveal my own thoughts which had become clouded to me.
-So in Sedition, I stopped avoiding difficult subjects.
-Questioned the soap box.
+So in Sedition, I stopped avoiding difficult subjects, but also uestioned the progressive soap box.

 RTRFM Morning Magazine Radio Interview 2006 [listen]